 Drop Cable for Streaming Services

 Sharing accounts between family members, friends, or roommates could also help you save, as some of the more advanced options of streaming, which may include live TV, can be more costly.
-In the case of Hulu, for example, the streaming service plus live TV cost $64.99 per month as of March 2021, and that increases to $70.99 per month for the no-ads option.
+In the case of Hulu, for example, the streaming service plus live TV costs $64.99 per month as of June 2021, and that increases to $70.99 per month for the no-ads option.

 Shop Around for New Car Insurance